 A build tool is a programming tool which is used to build a new version of a program.
 It automates the creation of an executable application from any source code.

-In this Ant tutorial for beginners, you will learn:
+In this Apache ANT tutorial for beginners, you will learn:

 Here, are important pros/benefits of using the Build tool: